 Avoid using bark mulch near structures.
 Rake ground covers such as bark mulch, wood chips, compost, and tree litter away from flammable structural components of your home.
 Even though ground covers generally only smolder, homes can be damaged by a creeping fire which can ignite structural components.

 Remove invasive, nuisance plants, and prohibited plants from your landscape because they can be highly flammable and can serve as “ladder” fuels.
 This includes European hawthorn, Himalayan Armenian blackberry, Scot’s broom, English holly, and English ivy.
 If you do not water the lawn through the summer season, or if seasonal water shortages call for a temporary end to irrigation, let your lawn turn brown and then cut your grass as low to the ground as possible.
+Learn more about invasive plants.

 Characteristics of Fire-resistant Plants